 Gettysburg, PA 17325

-Ample parking for the Gettysburg College Community is available at several sites on campus.
-A copy of the Traffic and Parking Regulations will be mailed to each student at the beginning of the academic year via the campus mail system and additional copies can be obtained at the Department of Public Safety or online at:
+Ample parking for the Gettysburg College community is available at several sites on campus.
+A copy of the Traffic and Parking Regulations will be mailed to each student at the beginning of the academic year via the campus mail system and additional copies can be obtained at the Department of Public Safety or on the College website.

-In an effort to cooperate with the Borough of Gettysburg all college community members are encouraged to park on Gettysburg College property.
-First Year parking is prohibited unless approved by the Exceptions Committee.
-Any exception requests for first year parking must be submitted in writing to Public Safety.
+In an effort to cooperate with the Borough of Gettysburg, all College community members are encouraged to park on Gettysburg College property.
+First-year students are not permitted to have cars on campus unless approved by the Exceptions Committee.
+Any exception requests for first-year parking must be submitted in writing to Public Safety.
 All first-year student exceptions are required to park in the Stadium West Parking Lot on Constitution Avenue.
-Sophomores, juniors and seniors will find parking in Constitution (last three rows), Huber, Stadium-South and the new Stadium-West Lots.
-There are smaller parking lots in and around the residence halls that are designated for resident parking, but require a Carlisle Street special permit.
+Sophomores, juniors and seniors will find parking in Constitution and Stadium lots.
+There are smaller parking lots in and around the residence halls that are designated for resident parking but require a special permit.
 Please see the Traffic and Parking Regulations for details.

 All parking lots require a Gettysburg College parking permit.
-Students must annually register their vehicle and display a parking permit within twenty-four hours of coming to the campus.
-A yearly fee of $80 is charged per student who requests an on campus parking permit.
-This is the cost to bring a vehicle onto campus property and there is no minimum or maximum length of time.
+Students must annually register their vehicle and display a parking permit within 24-hours of coming to campus.
+A yearly fee is charged.

-Off campus parking permits are available for no cost, but parking on campus for any reason is strictly prohibited.
 Failure to register a vehicle could result in loss of parking privileges for the remainder of the academic year.
 Parents and other visitors may obtain a visitor parking permit by stopping at the Department of Public Safety or online.
-Students are not eligible for visitor parking permits and are subject to fines and disciplinary violations.
+Students are not eligible for visitor parking permits.
 Students are eligible to obtain a temporary permit for a secondary vehicle during the year, but must have paid the parking fee for that semester.
-Temporary permits will not be permitted between breaks such as Thanksgiving and Winter Breaks unless the registration fee has been paid.
+Temporary permits will not be permitted during breaks unless the registration fee has been paid.

 All paved parking lots have clearly marked parking spaces for maximum efficiency.
-Please park within those marked spaces, all other areas that are not marked for parking are not designated areas designed to handle parked vehicles.
+Please park within those marked spaces.
+Areas that are not marked for parking are not designed to handle parked vehicles.
 Students are permitted to receive a total of six parking tickets per academic year before losing their parking privileges.

-If you have special needs or a situation regarding parking or access, please contact the Department of Public Safety at 717-337-6912.
+If you have special needs or a situation regarding parking, please contact the Department of Public Safety at 717-337-6912.